Zoe Casselman/The Hofstra Chronicle

 The East Village is known for its artistry, for being the birthplace of punk music, for remaining recognized as a place for creatives and for containing many performance spaces and musical venues.
 Expectedly, many stores in the area are related to music, from K-pop merchandise to R&B record stores – all of which are easily worth the visit.
 However, one exception is Search and Destroy, an infamous shop full of used and vintage punk-rock memorabilia, clothing and accessories.

 As I was exploring the East Village and window-shopping, Search and Destroy’s storefront caught my eye.
-From the outside, under big, bold white spray-painted text of the store’s name, there’s a large glass window with an eclectic collection of seemingly random things, such as skeletons with neon mohawks, a giant Mickey Mouse statue and a pile of baby dolls at their feet.
+From the outside, under big, bold white spray-painted text of the store’s name, there’s a large glass window with an eclectic collection of seemingly random things, such as skeletons with neon mohawks, a giant mouse statue and a pile of baby dolls at their feet.
 It is an enticing display, but the store itself ruins the whole thing.

 Upon entering, the decor begs you to notice just how “punk” and “edgy” it is, with dildos plastered to the glass case at the checkout counter, images of mutilated women on the walls and various graphic imagery and drawings, all unnecessary and presumably for shock value.
 While I didn’t see any, Search and Destroy has also been known to dress mannequins in Nazi paraphernalia, which is just about as truly anti-punk as you can get.
 Not to mention, photography is banned within the store – maybe for this exact reason.